 One of the most common features on washing machines is a variable timer that allows you to control the duration of the washing cycle, as well as set a delayed start time.
-This can be useful for taking advantage of off-peak electricity rates, if you have them.
+This can be useful for taking advantage of off-peak electricity rates if you have them.
 Getting into the habit of setting your machine to start when electricity is cheaper could save you a tidy sum in the long-term.

 Being able to adjust the water temperature of your wash is another useful feature.
-It allows you to tailor wash cycles to different fabrics that can require either the delicate wash provided by cold water, or the vigorous cleaning provided by hot water.
+It allows you to tailor wash cycles to different fabrics that can require either the delicate wash provided by cold water or the vigorous cleaning provided by hot water.
 Using cold water is usually just as good as hot water for most washes, and also saves you money by not heating up the water in the first place.

 Another common and very useful feature is washing machines having multiple modes to suit certain fabrics and wash types.
-Examples include dedicated cycles for bed sheets, dark or light clothes, delicate fabrics, heavily soiled articles and many more, all of which vary greatly based on manufacturer and the price of the machine.
+Examples include dedicated cycles for bed sheets, dark or light clothes, delicate fabrics, heavily soiled articles and many more, all of which vary greatly based on the manufacturer and the price of the machine.

 Now onto some more mechanical features…